ekumenlabs/terminus/README.md

 ## Install with virtualenv

-Builds are performed against Python 2.7.9 and pep8 v1.7.0.
+Builds are performed against Ubuntu 14.04, Python 2.7.9 and pep8 v1.7.0.
 Follow these steps to get such a setup in a separate virtual environment:

 - Install `virtualenv` if you don't have it already
 ```